impossiblepjm/impossiblepjm.github.io/_posts/read_sf_qc/2019-09-02-sf-qc-02-typeclasses.md

 > Monads are an extremely powerful tool for organizing and streamlining code in a wide range of situations where computations can be thought of as yielding a result along with some kind of "effect."

-说话很严谨「in a wide range of situations where ... "effect"」
+说话很严谨「in a wide range of situations where ... "effect"�?

-> most older projects simply define their own monads and monadic notations — sometimes typeclass-based, often not — while newer projects use one of several generic libraries for monads.
+> most older projects simply define their own monads and monadic notations �?sometimes typeclass-based, often not �?while newer projects use one of several generic libraries for monads.
 Our current favorite (as of Summer 2017) is the monad typeclasses in Gregory Malecha's `ext-lib` package:

 <https://github.com/coq-ext-lib/coq-ext-lib/blob/v8.5/theories/Structures/Monad.v>